Skip to content

 ip: "203.0.113.42" # exact match against srcIp OR dstIp

-A rule fires when all specified match fields are satisfied.
-All fields are optional — mix and match as needed.
+Rules fire when all specified match fields are satisfied.
+All fields are optional.

 Match fields